 Required Supporting Materials

 - Advisor Letter: Your graduate advisor plays a critical role in the application process.
 He/she will be asked to submit a letter of reference detailing your merits specific to the fellowship AND outlining his/her planned involvement during the laboratory residency period.
 Follow online system prompts to request this letter from your advisor.
-Once notified, he/she will receive a personalized link from which to upload his/her file to be added to your application.
+Once notified, he/she will receive a personalized link from which to upload his/her file for inclusion in your application.

 - University Residency Policy: Under separate cover, your advisor must speak to or reference the university's residency policy specific to off-campus experiences of up to six months.
 Follow online system prompts to request this letter from your advisor.
-Once notified, he/she will receive a personalized link from which to upload his/her file to be added to your application.
+Once notified, he/she will receive a personalized link from which to upload his/her file for addition to your application.

 - Additional Reference Letters: Follow online system prompts to identify two additional references and to request a letter of support from each.
-Once notified, each reference will receive a personalized link from which to upload his/her file to be added to your application.
+Once notified, each reference will receive a personalized link from which to upload his/her file for inclusion in your application.

 - Program of Study: Work with your graduate advisor to generate your proposed Program of Study (POS).
 You must check a box on the final submission page that confirms both you and your advisor approve of your POS before you are able to click the "Final Submission" button.
 Once you submit your application, an email will go out to your advisor with the list of coursework you submitted.
 If you are chosen for a fellowship, you and your advisor must sign the POS and return it to the Krell Institute.